MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-vmss-deployment-v0.md

 **`customScriptsDirectory`** - **Custom script directory**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Optional.
 The path to the directory containing the custom script(s) that are run by using the Custom Script VM Extension.
 The extension approach is useful for post deployment configuration, application/software installation, or any other application configuration/management task.
-For example, the script can set a machine level environment variable which the application uses, like database connection string.
+For example, the script can set a machine level environment variable which the application uses, like database connection strings.
 <!-- :::editable-content-end::: -->
 <br>